 Our courses stress how the science of psychology can explain and guide real-life applications.

-Because Psychology majors have experience in collecting, evaluating, synthesizing and reporting information, they may seek employment in administrative, public affairs, business, or computer programming positions.
-Many students decide to continue their education beyond the undergraduate degree, and enter graduate programs leading to masters or doctoral degrees in any of the specialties within psychology (clinical, physiological, social, community).
+The Psychology program prepares students for a wide range of careers.
+Students may want to pursue careers in the helping professions, such as social service, health, corrections, or rehabilitation.
+Since Psychology majors have experience in collecting, evaluating, synthesizing and reporting information, they may seek employment in administrative, public affairs, business, or computer programming positions.
+Many students decide to continue their education beyond the undergraduate degree, and enter graduate programs leading to masters or doctoral degrees in any of the specialties within psychology (clinical, physiological, social, community) or closely related fields (counseling, social work, law, etc.).
 They may also choose to combine an undergraduate psychology degree with an advanced degree in law, business, education, or some other academic or professional field.